velnias75/NetMauMau/README.md

 * **Nine** (3 points)

-   there is no special rule for that rank
+   if more than two players joined the game and enabled with `--direction-change|-d`, than a change of direction is performed.
+If the player count drops to two, this card get the same meaning like *Eight*.
+Else there is no special rule for that rank

 * **Ten** (4 points)